Iraqi Shia Leader Calls For Lawmakers Strike Until Govt Responds To Protests In Baghdad - UrduPoint

 The call comes ahead of an emergency meeting of the Iraqi parliament, scheduled to take place on Saturday, possibly with the attendance of the prime minister and other cabinet officials responsible for security.

-The coalition has also demanded a comprehensive investigation into the procedures of appointments of people to the parliamentary committees and adoption of a series of laws by the parliament, specifically, the controversial electoral legislation.

-In July, the Iraqi parliament passed an amendment to the country's electoral law that would strip the internally displaced persons of their right to vote in camps or any places other than their original residence area.

-The Iraqi capital and southern regions have seen a wave of violent protests since Tuesday.
+The Iraqi capital and southern regions have been marred in violent protests since Tuesday.
 Protesters demand the ouster of the government, as well as economic reforms and the end of corruption.
 On Thursday, a curfew was declared and internet access halted in Baghdad and five southern provinces.
-So far, at least 40 people have been killed and 272 detained due to violence during the protests.
+So far, at least 40 people were killed and 272 detained due to violence during the protests.